oberstrike/kotlin-annotation-processor/README.md

 ## What's KotlinPoet?

 [KotlinPoet](https://square.github.io/kotlinpoet/) is the Kotlin equivalent of JavaPoet.
-In a nutshell, it lets you generate Kotlin code files.
+In a nutshell, it lets you generate Kotlin source files.